 Etiology and Pathogenesis of Breast Cancer

-International variation in breast cancer rates may be explained by differences in genetics, reproductive factors, diet, exercise and screening behavior.
-Some of these factors are modifiable, as evidenced by the observation that Japanese immigrants to the United States increase their breast cancer risk from lower Japanese levels to higher American levels within two generations.[9,10,11]
+International variation in breast cancer rates may be explained by differences in genetics, reproductive factors, diet, exercise, and screening behavior.
+The relative importance of these factors was demonstrated in a study of breast cancer incidence of Japanese immigrants to the United States.
+Whereas Japanese women in Japan had a low breast cancer incidence, Japanese women in the United States had a much higher breast cancer incidence, similar to that of American women, within two generations of migration.[8,9,10]

-Many of the risk factors for breast cancer suggest that longer exposure to endogenous estrogen plays a role in the development of the disease.
-Women who experienced menarche at age 11 years or younger have about a 20% greater chance of developing breast cancer than do those who experienced menarche at age 14 years or older.[12,13,14] Women who experience late menopause also have an increased risk.
-Women who develop breast cancer tend to have higher endogenous estrogen and androgen levels.[14,15,16,17,18]
+Endogenous estrogen plays a role in the development of breast cancer.
+Women whose menarche occurred at or before age 11 years have about a 20% greater chance of developing breast cancer than do women whose menarche occurred at or after age 14 years.[11,12,13] Women who experience late menopause also have an increased risk.
+Women who develop breast cancer tend to have higher endogenous estrogen and androgen levels.[13,14,15,16,17]

 Conversely, women who experience premature menopause have a lower risk of breast cancer.
-Following ovarian ablation, breast cancer risk may be reduced as much as 75% depending on age, weight, and parity, with the greatest reduction for young, thin, nulliparous women.[19,20,21,22] The removal of one ovary also reduces the risk of breast cancer but to a lesser degree than does the removal of both ovaries.
+Following ovarian ablation, breast cancer risk may be reduced as much as 75% depending on age, weight, and parity, with the greatest reduction for young, thin, nulliparous women.[18,19,20,21] The removal of one ovary also reduces the risk of breast cancer but to a lesser degree.

 Other hormonal changes also influence breast cancer risk.
 (Refer to the Early pregnancy and Breast-feeding sections in the Factors With Adequate Evidence of Decreased Risk of Breast Cancer section of this summary for more information.)